 Lesson Content Learner's Activities 1 Browse and use of E-mails Creating an e-mail account.
-Individual practice exercise on creating e-mails.
+Individual Practical exercise on creating e-mails.
 2 Browse and use of E-mails Creating an e-mail account login and logout.
-Individual practice exercise on logging in and logging out.
+Individual Practical exercise on Login and Logout.
 3 Browse and use of E-mails Read, write and send e-mail.
 Exercises on Writing, sending and reading e-mails.
 4 Browse and use of E-mails Read, write and send e-mail.
 Write an e-mail to wish your friend happy birthday.
 5 Browse Activity Navigating using Browse Activity.
 Accessing the World map.
 Group/pairs/ individual exercises on navigating and using the Browse Activity.
-Find a map of Africa, Science notes about plants and a story book on animals.
-6 Browse Activity Accessing dictionary, Textbooks and Story books.
+Find a map of Africa, Science notes about plants and a storybook on animals.
+6 Browse Activity Accessing dictionary, Textbooks and Storybooks.
 Finding a world map and locating the East African countries on the map by zooming and taking screenshots.
-Practice writing and commenting on the screenshots.
+Practise writing and commenting on the screenshots.
 7 Evaluation Revision Activity 6 Answering theory questions in Revision Activity 6.
 8 Evaluation Revision Activity 6 Practise exercises on creating and using e-mail.